iodepo/odis-arch/_sources/gettingStarted.md

 ![ODISCat entry](./images/odiscatEntry.png)

-That's it, now your node's records can be harvested by ODIS! :heavy_check_mark:
+That's it, now your node's records can be harvested by ODIS! &#x2705;

 ## Frequently asked questions (FAQ)